DESCRIPTION OF BUSINESS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 specifications, and when we can objectively demonstrate that the tool meets all of the required acceptance criteria, and when the installation of the system is deemed perfunctory).

 Not all of the indicators need to be met for us to conclude that control has transferred to the customer.
 In circumstances in which revenue is recognized prior to the product acceptance, the fair value of revenue associated with our performance obligations to install the product is deferred and recognized as revenue at a point in time, once installation is complete.

 We enter into volume purchase agreements with some of our customers.
 We adjust the transaction consideration for estimated credits earned by our customers for such incentives.
 These credits are estimated based upon the forecasted and actual product sales for any given period and agreed incentive rate.
-The estimate is updated at each reporting period.
+The estimate is reviewed for material changes and updated at each reporting period.

 We offer perpetual and term licenses for software products.
 The primary difference between perpetual and term licenses is the duration over which the customer can benefit from the use of the software, while the functionality and the features of the software are the same.
 Software is generally bundled with post-contract customer support (“PCS”), which includes unspecified software updates that are made available throughout the entire term of the arrangement.
 Revenue from software licenses is recognized at a point in time, when the software is made available to the customer.
 Revenue from PCS is deferred at contract inception and recognized ratably over the service period, or as services are performed.